laravel-shift/blueprint-docs/source/docs/generating-database-seeders.md

 ## Generating Database Seeders {#defining-models}
 Blueprint also supports defining a `seeders` section within a draft file to generate [database seeders](https://laravel.com/docs/seeding) for a given model.

-The syntax for this section is simply `seeders: value`.
-Where `value` is a comma separate list of [model references](/docs/model-references).
+The syntax for this section is simply `seeders: value`, where `value` is a comma separated list of [model references](/docs/model-references).

 For example: